peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 Considering that a requestor is an entity requesting the issuance of a X.509 certificate to a server and the issuer is the ACME server that validates the entitlements of the requestor before issuing the X.509 certificate, this specification defines how ACME and OpenID Connect Federation 1.0 can be integrated allowing an efficient issuance of X.509 to a requestor, reducing both the bureaucratic and the implementative costs, since:

 - It does not require the involvement of other resources than the ACME `newOrder` endpoint, since the authentication and authorization of the requestor is asserted with OpenID Federation 1.0.
-- Instead of the `/.well-known/acme-challenge/{token}` endpoint it defines how to use and validate a basic OpenID Connect Federation component, called Entity Configuration, that is a signed JWT published in a well-known resource (.well-known/openid-federation) published by the requestor.
+- Instead of the `/.well-known/acme-challenge/{token}` endpoint it defines how to use and validate a basic OpenID Connect Federation component, called Entity Configuration, that is a signed JWT published in a well-known resource (`/.well-known/openid-federation`) published by the requestor.
 - It removes the requirement for the authentication of an entity and the provisioning of the *acme-challenge token*, since the authorization mechanisms is built on top of the trust evaluation model as defined in OpenID Connect Federation 1.0.
 - It extends the ACME `newOrder` endpoint, defining a new payload identifier type called `openid-federation`.
 - It defines how the OpenID Federation Entity Statements can be used for the publication of the X.509 certificates, by a trust anchor or intermediate, that was previously issued with ACME.

+# Audience Target audience/Usage

+The audience of the document are the multilateral federations that require automatic issuance oif X.509 certificates using an infrastructure of trust based on OpenID Connect Federation 1.0.

+# Terminology

+   ACME    Automated Certificate Management Environment, a certificate management protocol [RFC8555].

+   TA      OpenID Connect Federation Trust Anchor, see CA.

+   CA      Certification Authority, also known as Trust Anchor or Intermediate, specifically one that implements the ACME protocol though an ACME server.

+   CSR     Certificate Signing Request, specifically a PKCS#10 [RFC2986] as supported by ACME.

+   FQDN    Fully Qualified Domain Name.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Audience Target audience/Usage

-The audience of the document are the multilateral federations that require automatic issuance oif X.509 certificates using an infrastructure of trust based on OpenID Connect Federation 1.0.

-# Scope
+# Protocol Flow

-This specification defines how a [OIDC-FED] Federation API is used by ACME in the authorization phase for the issuance of the certificates.
+This section presents the protocol flow.

+## Preconditions

+The protocol assumes the following preconditions are met:

+* ...
+* ...
+* ...

+## Overview

+TBD: high level design and ascii sequence diagram.

 # Security Considerations